Date: Sunday, May 22, 2016Time: Undergraduate Ceremony at 10:00AM and Graduate Ceremony at 2:30PM.

 Courtesy also requires that graduates remain in their seats during the ceremony, until instructed to move to the stage area.
 Cell phones should be turned off during the ceremony.

-ReceptionImmediately following Cabrini's Commencement ceremonies, graduates and their families and guests are invited to an on-campus reception in the Nerney Field House at the Dixon Center.
+ReceptionImmediately following the morning Commencement ceremony, graduates and their families and guests are invited to a reception in the Nerney Field House at the Dixon Center.

 No reception will be held following the master’s ceremony.